Common Sense Media: History

+In January 2024, the first annual Common Sense Summit on America’s Kids and Families was held, featuring speakers such as Vivek Murthy, Hillary Clinton, and Sam Altman.

 Entertainment reviews

 Common Sense Media reviews thousands of movies, TV shows, music, video games, apps, web sites and books.
-Based on developmental criteria, the reviews provide guidance regarding each title's age appropriateness, as well as a “content grid” that rates particular aspects of the title including educational value, violence, sex, gender messages and role models, and more.
-For each title, they indicate the age for which a title is either appropriate or most relevant.
+Based on developmental criteria, the reviews provide guidance regarding each title's age appropriateness, as well as a "content grid" that rates particular aspects of the title including educational value, violence, sex, gender messages and role models.
+For each title, CSM indicates the age recommendation for which a title is either appropriate or most relevant.
 An overall five-star quality rating is also included, as are discussion questions to help families talk about their entertainment.
 In addition to CSM's traditional rating system, they also offer a set of learning based ratings, which are designed to determine complex educational values.

+Common Sense Media began allowing studios to use their ratings and endorsements in 2014.
+The first film to use the endorsement was Alexander and the Terrible, Horrible, No Good, Very Bad Day.
+The organization's current rating system differs from the system used by the Motion Picture Association of America and the Entertainment Software Rating Board.

 CSM partners with a number of media companies that distribute the organization's free content to more than 100 million homes in the United States.
-According to their website, the organization has content distribution contracts with Road Runner, TiVo, Yahoo!, Comcast, Time Warner Cable, DIRECTV, Disney, NBC Universal, Netflix, Best Buy, Google, AOL/Huffington Post, Fandango, Trend Micro, Verizon Foundation, Nickelodeon, Bing, Cox Communications, Kaleidescape, AT&T, and NCM.
+According to their website, the organization has content distribution contracts with Road Runner, TiVo, Yahoo!, Comcast, Charter Communications, DIRECTV, Disney, NBC Universal, Netflix, Best Buy, Google, Huffington Post, Fandango, Trend Micro, Verizon Communications, Nickelodeon, Bing, Cox Communications, Kaleidescape, AT&T, and NCM.

-The organization's current rating system differs from the system used by the Motion Picture Association of America and the Entertainment Software Rating Board.
-It has received positive support from some parents, and was singled out by US President Barack Obama as a model for using technology to empower parents.
-Common Sense Media began allowing studios to use their ratings and endorsements in order to promote family-friendly movies in 2014.
-The first film to use the endorsement was Disney's Alexander and the Terrible, Horrible, No Good, Very Bad Day.

-The website utilizes a metered paywall for thousands of its media reviews.
-Reading more than three media reviews per month requires a paid Common Sense Media subscription.
+Their reviews are behind a metered paywall; parents and caregivers may access a limited number of reviews for free each month.
+A paid subscription is required for unlimited access to the organization's website and app.
+This paid subscription for access is made to cover its operating costs.